Proposing a Course

 Summer Session serves as the summer term for Brown University, and Brown undergraduates comprise the primary audience for courses, although some visiting undergraduates, advanced high school students, and Brown graduate students do also enroll.
 A substantial number of students seek to enroll in courses that are pre-requisites for further advanced study; in courses that are particularly challenging during the fall and spring, such that focusing on just this one course in the summer appeals to them; in courses that are frequently closed during the fall and spring; and to a lesser degree in courses that have broad appeal across disciplines.
 Visiting undergraduates typically seek courses that are foundational in a discipline and which typically share common curricula with other colleges and universities.
 Advanced high school students generally seek courses that are introductory to a discipline or which appeal to them as exemplars of first year college study.
 The term is 7 weeks long, which include 6 weeks of instruction (approximately 8 hours per week of class time) along with an additional week of combined reading period and final examinations.
-Our expectation is that all the goals accomplished in a course offered during a 15 week semester will be accomplished in the 7 week summer session.
+Our expectation is that all the goals accomplished in a course offered during a 15-week semester will be accomplished in the 7-week summer session.
 Students may take no more than two courses during the Summer Session.
-In order for a course to be offered in the Summer Session, both course and instructor must have the endorsement of CE and a Brown University academic department, and must also be approved by the University faculty committee responsible for the curriculum – The College Curriculum Committee.
+In order for a course to be offered in the Summer Session, both course and instructor must have the endorsement of SPS and a Brown University academic department, and must also be approved by the University faculty committee responsible for the curriculum – The College Curriculum Committee.

 Online Pre-College Courses